– BMW Z3 from the last year of production, 2002

-– paint and interior in good to very good conditions
+– paintwork and black leather interior in good condition

 – engine fluids and oilfilter recently replaced